 Gwynedd Beach Guide

-Gwynedd is a county in wales bordered by Powys, Conwy, Denbigshire, Anglesey and Ceredigion.
+Gwynedd is a county in Wales bordered by Powys, Conwy, Denbigshire, Anglesey and Ceredigion.

 For Wildlife Fanatics there is plenty for you to do especially with Snowdonia National Park nearby!
 You can adventure along trails, enjoy its incredible wildlife species, take a stroll along many of its beaches, and much more!

-In 1283 Kind Edward I decided to expand his domain into West Wales and build a fortification of castles named the ‘’Iron Ring’’ with the purpose of protecting the area, these are Harlech Castle, Castle of Beaumaris, Caernarfon and Conwy Castle.
+In 1283 King Edward I decided to expand his domain into West Wales and build a fortification of castles named the ‘’Iron Ring’’ with the purpose of protecting the area, these are Harlech Castle, Castle of Beaumaris, Caernarfon and Conwy Castle.